-Red Hat is the world's leading provider of open source solutions.
-We build and support open source products from open source projects.
+Red Hat is the world's leading provider of open source software and solutions.
+We build and support enterprise open source products from open source projects.
 We participate in the projects and communities our products depend on, often in leadership roles.
 Red Hat associates are bound by a common purpose: to make sure open source continues to unlock the world's potential.
 People work at Red Hat because they believe in open source.
 This intrinsic passion offers an unmatched level of dedication and knowledge to our customers.

 An open development model connects Red Hat associates to open source communities.
 Participants in these communities work together to identify and elevate the best ideas.
 Red Hat has created and leads many of these communities, but in numerous other cases, Red Hat contributes to an existing community that is upstream of Red Hat.
 Red Hat supports these communities primarily through our participation and engagement, which includes but is by no means limited to our contribution of code and other content.
 Within these open source communities, we build and refine the technologies that make up today’s IT environments.

 As a company, we aim to continuously learn from our experiences in the practice of open source, one effect of which is our adaptation of the underlying principles of open source culture to other aspects of our business, as can be seen in our work on The Open Organization and the Open Decision Framework.

 The following document addresses some topics relating to participation in open source development by Red Hat associates.
 This is a living document and is not an exhaustive explanation of how we participate in and contribute to open source.

 Open source software is software that is available in source code form and provides the freedom to use, study, modify and share the software.
 Red Hat associates sometimes prefer to call open source “free software,” which emphasizes its ethical foundations.
 Typically this freedom is provided through an open source license.